rit-igm-web/igme-235-shared/exercises/framework_exercise.md

    <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.1/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-F3w7mX95PdgyTmZZMECAngseQB83DfGTowi0iMjiWaeVhAn4FJkqJByhZMI3AhiU" crossorigin="anonymous">
    ```

-4. Next, below the styles.css link, paste the given links to Javascript libraries.
+4. Next, below the styles.css link, paste the given links to JavaScript libraries.
 The bootstrap site suggests you add this code at the bottom of your web page right before the closing </body> tag.
 However, with a situation like this, you can still put them in the head section.

 Copy from the web page or from right here: